As the popular Indonesian saying goes

 Our Approach:

 To work with local and regional government and Simeulue communities to develop a protection plan for the priority forest areas.
+Using existing research, gain species recognition and increase conservation status for Simeulue Hill Myna and Barusan Shama.

 As EcosystemImpact embarks on our breeding programme, we are very conscious of their controversy.
 The idea of putting birds in cages to solve the problem of birds in cages sounds like a contradiction!
-Breeding programmes are unfortunately a necessary last resort.
+Breeding and reintroduction programmes are unfortunately a necessary last resort.

 Funding support from this project comes from Mandai Nature, ZGAP, Marlow Bird Park and Copenhagen Zoo.